braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 ### Troubleshooting

 - If deliveries are 0, check your transformation code to ensure there are no syntax errors and that it compiles.
-Then, check whether the output is a valid `/users/track` request.
+Then, check whether the output is a valid destination request.
-- If deliveries are less than the number of incoming requests, that indicates that at least some webhooks are delivered successfully transformed to `/users/track`.
-Your transformation code doesn't account for 100% of the webhooks received.
+- If deliveries are less than the number of incoming requests, that indicates that at least some webhooks are delivered successfully.
+Refer to transformation logs for example errors, and look to see if the transformation output is expected.
+It’s possible that your transformation code is not accounting for every variation of webhooks received.
-- If your source platform has logs, check for inconsistencies across different webhooks.
-- If your transformation code has if/else logic, check if one of the control flows is the cause of failure.

 [4]: {% image_buster /assets/img/data_transformation/data_transformation3.png %}